dexgs/livestreaming/README.md

 ### Build and run container WITHOUT Lighttpd

-Run `docker-compose build shart && docker-compose up shart`.
+Run `docker-compose build shart && docker-compose up shart`

 ShaRT will listen for SRT publishers on port `9991` and SRT subscribers on port `1234`.
 To change these settings as well as others, modify the relevant values in `docker-compose.yml`.